-Complete the Bursary Fund

-Application Form.
-Paper copies are

-available from the Sixth Form Office

-or pinned to the noticeboard in the

-Sixth Form Common Room.

-Complete the application as soon as

-possible.
-This will need to be

-submitted by the end of September to

-guarantee you will receive your first

-payment.
-However, you can apply at

-any point for subsequent payments.
+Complete the Bursary Fund Application Form which can be found on the school website.
+Paper copies are available from the Sixth Form Office.
+Complete the application as soon as possible.
+This will need to be submitted by the end of September to guarantee you will receive your first payment.
+However, you can apply at any point for subsequent payments.